-Imagine your smartphone analyzing medical images with 95% accuracy instantly, your smartwatch detecting heart issues 15 minutes before symptoms appear, or autonomous drones navigating disaster zones without internet connectivity.
-This is on device AI in 2025, not science fiction, but daily reality.
+Imagine your smartphone analyzing medical images instantly, your smartwatch detecting heart irregularities before symptoms appear, or autonomous drones navigating without internet connectivity.
+This is not future speculation — it is the architectural shift happening in AI today.

-On-device AI runs machine learning models directly on local devices like smartphones, wearables, or edge hardware instead of relying on cloud servers, so an on-device AI model can deliver results without sending data externally.
+On-device AI refers to deploying machine learning models directly on local hardware such as smartphones, wearables, IoT devices, and edge systems rather than routing inference through cloud servers.
+This architectural shift reduces latency, strengthens privacy, and eliminates network dependency, so an on-device AI model can deliver results without sending data externally.
 Because data is processed on the device itself, AI responses are faster, and user data stays private.

 This represents a fundamental shift from the traditional cloud-first AI model: